Religion in Andhra Pradesh

 In the state of Andhra Pradesh the most widely professed religion is Hinduism, with significant Muslim communities.
-According to 2011 Census of India figures, Hindus (90.87%), Muslims (7.32%) and Christians (1.38%) form the three largest religious groups in the total population of the state.And Jains (0.06%),Buddhist (0.04%) are the minority religious groups of the state.
+According to 2011 Census of India figures, Hindus (90.89%), Muslims (7.30%) and Christians (1.34%) form the three largest religious groups in the total population of the state.
+Jains (0.06%) and Buddhists (0.04%) are the minority religious groups of the state.

 Overview

 Hinduism

 Venkateswara Temple at Tirupati is the world's second-richest temple and is visited by millions of devotees throughout the year.
 Andhra Pradesh is home to Shankaracharya of Pushpagiri Peetham.
 Other Hindu saints include Sadasiva Brahmendra, Bhaktha Kannappa, Yogi Vemana, Sathya Sai Baba, and Pothuluru Veerabrahmendra.

 Village deities or grama devata of village are also widely worshiped among the people of the villages.
 They are found in almost all villages throughout India, and more common in Andhra Pradesh along with Tamil Nadu.
 They are known as Kula deivam (guardian deity) and Local Village Gods.
 They are associated to a main deity who is generally ascribed as Kuladeivam by various communities and castes as part of the tracing their generation through centuries.